Kelley Johnson

-Kelley Elizabeth Johnson (born October 22, 1992) is an American nurse, TV host and beauty pageant titleholder.
+Kelley Elizabeth Johnson (born October 22, 1992) is an American nurse, television host and beauty pageant titleholder.
 In addition to being a Chief Nurse Advocate, she is also a doctoral student, keynote speaker and national spokeswoman.

-Kelly Johnson was also crowned Miss Colorado 2015 and placing Second runner up at Miss America 2016.
+Kelly Johnson was also crowned Miss Colorado 2015 and placing second runner-up at Miss America 2016.
 Johnson later won Miss California USA 2018.
 She placed in the top 10 at Miss USA 2018.

 Early life and education

 Johnson was born in Fort Collins, Colorado, and spent her later childhood in Windsor, Colorado.
 Her mother is Julie Johnson Haffner and her stepfather is Gene Haffner.
 Johnson also has two older sisters.
 She is a 2010 graduate of Fossil Ridge High School in Fort Collins.

 Johnson attended Colorado Mesa University from 2010 through 2012.
 She is a 2015 graduate of Grand View University where she earned a Bachelor of Science degree in nursing and was the valedictorian of her nursing class.
 Johnson is a registered nurse.